SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/manage-devices.md

 Exchange users in your organization can continue using Outlook on the web for iPhone/iPad/Android apps, or the built-in mail apps on iOS and Android, to access their Exchange mailboxes.

-The following is an example of what a device rule looks like in PowerShell after it's created in the Exchange Admin Center.
+The following is an example of what a device rule looks like in PowerShell after it's created in the Exchange admin center.

 ![Example of device rule in PowerShell](../../media/6a4a8415-d844-476a-a6dc-e28d31bfe94c.png)